logician22/energy-talking-points/src/pages/documents/irrefutable-ff.md

 - **Undeniable energy fact 1: Cost-effective energy is essential to human flourishing**

-    Cost-effective energy—**affordable, reliable, versatile, scalable energy**—is essential to human flourishing because **gives us the ability to use machines to become productive and prosperous**.
+    Cost-effective energy—**affordable, reliable, versatile, scalable energy**—is essential to human flourishing because it **gives us the ability to use machines to become productive and prosperous**.

 - Thanks to today’s unprecedented availability of cost-effective energy (mostly fossil fuel) **the world has never been a better place for human life**.
 Life expectancy and income have been skyrocketing, with extreme poverty (<$2/day) plummeting from 42% in 1980 to <10% today.[^1]
 ![human flourishing hockey sticks](/img/art-07-the-hydrocarbons-and-human-flourishing-hockey-sticks.png)